-1. Be in touch with your inner self.
+1. Be in touch with your inner self

-Being mindful and aware of how you are feeling will let you to notice your negative thoughts as soon as they surface.
+Being mindful and aware of how you are feeling helps you to notice your negative thoughts as soon as they surface.
 Dealing with these gloomy feelings and learning how to handle your stressors in a healthy way will stop burnout in its tracks without allowing it to slowly wreak havoc in your life.
 Self-care is extremely important and will allow you to be a better nurse.
 Eating healthy meals, as well as getting adequate exercise and downtime are all crucial for you to feel your best.
 So, make sure to take the time to sit down and savor your coffee, cozy up with a good book, or take a jog around the park.
 Remember, only if you feel great, can you help others feel great too!

-2. Take time to remember why you are where you are.
+2. Take time to remember why you are where you are

 Nursing is an exhausting job, physically and emotionally, and sometimes you will find yourself feeling overwhelmed, especially with a nursing care shortage.
 Close your eyes and envision yourself as the young nursing grad ready to go out and save the world.
 Sit with that vision for a few moments and allow yourself to really feel the excitement course through you.
 Now, open your eyes and keep that vision in the back of your mind as you go about and continue to do your often grueling, but immensely rewarding and heroic work.

-4. Take a vacation.
+4. Take a vacation

-5. Get the support you need & deserve.
+5. Get the support you need & deserve

 Joining a support group offers tremendous benefits.
-Just realizing that you are not alone, and that others share the same struggles as you are is validating and can make you feel so much better.
+Just realizing that you are not alone and that others share the same struggles as you are is validating and can make you feel so much better.
 Your fellow nurses may also offer you helpful advice and practical tips, as well as simply being that listening ear that we all need at times.